nodesmith/aion-wiki/Aion-Owner's-Manual.md

 * Mining: should be set to true to enable mining

 * Miner-address: the wallet address that will collect AION for mining blocks.
-The account address created in [Creating Accounts](#creating-accounts) section can be used for this purpose.
+The account address created in creating accounts section can be used for this purpose.

 * Cpu-mine-threads: number of logical CPU cores to use for mining.
 This number should be between 1 and 75% of your maximum CPU logical cores.
 The number of logical cores